 Here are the general requirements for Uber vehicles:

 - Must be no more than 15 years old

-- No rental vehicles allowed unless Uber-approved
+- No rented or leased vehicles unless Uber-approved

-- No salvaged, reconstructed or rebuilt titles
+- No salvaged, reconstructed or rebuilt vehicles

-- No cosmetic damage, missing pieces or commercial branding
+- No cosmetic damage or commercial branding

-To qualify for a background check, applicants must submit the following items:
+As part of the procedure, applicants must submit the following items:

 - Full name